GetmanetsIrina/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemRequest/index.md

   * As a response to a request from the device or cloud.
 In this case binary data could be included in the hybrid part of the message to the mobile device.
   * As a request to the mobile side to stop a current upload/data transfer via a `PutFile`.

 `RequestType` defines the type of the requested data from a mobile device or the cloud.
 The HMI may request this data, but it's SDL's responsibility to block a `SystemRequest` in case the request intends to transfer a data type not allowed by the policy table.
+`requestSubType` is filled for supporting OEM proprietary data exchanges.

-The HMI is informed about `requestTypes` that are allowed by policies via [OnAppPermissionChanged](../../sdl/onapppermissionchanged) and [OnAppRegistered](../onappregistered).
+The HMI is informed about `requestTypes`, `requestSubType` that are allowed by policies via [OnAppPermissionChanged](../../sdl/onapppermissionchanged) and [OnAppRegistered](../onappregistered).

 !!!
 NOTE

 If the HMI sends `OnSystemRequest` with a request type disallowed by the policy table, SDL will ignore it.
+In case PT contains some value for `requestSubType` param and the HMI sends `OnSystemRequest` with `requestSubType=<not_in_PT>`, SDL does not forward this notification to mobile app.

 !!!